Honors Program Courses

 Catalog description: In this course, students explore Ethnic Studies research methodologies.
 The course content is variable with a focus on at least one of the following groups: American Indian/US Native American Studies, African American Studies, Asian American Studies, and Chicanx/Latinx Studies.
 The course is centered on experiential learning opportunities to engage in introductory explorations of research methodologies.
 The course uses both quantitative and qualitative research methodologies; therefore, students are expected to produce course projects that demonstrate their understanding in both approaches

-Spring 22: Browning Neddeau, PhD (Multicultural and Gender Studies, School of Education, and Honors Program)
+Spring 22: Browning Neddeau, PhD (Multicultural and Gender Studies and School of Education) This section is focused on Native American or American Indian methodologies.

 - HNRS 350: Multidisciplinary Science